bundesverfassung-oesterreich/bv-working-data/README.md

 This repository is reseverd for files that are being manually changed.
 Edited files in `data/editions` should be copied **manually** from the [source-folder](https://github.com/bundesverfassung-oesterreich/bv-transkribus-export/tree/main/editions_source) in the bv-transkribus-export-repository.
 Whenever data are being pushed to this repository, they will be fetched automatically by the [data-repository](https://github.com/bundesverfassung-oesterreich/bv-data), where they will be further processed to be finally published at [bv-static](https://github.com/bundesverfassung-oesterreich/bv-static) as a static webpage.
+Sometimes I might mass edit documents, but I will inform all involved partys beforehand.

 A documentation of the currently used schema can be found [here](https://bundesverfassung-oesterreich.github.io/bv-schema-framework/).
 If you should ever discover that parts of the schema are outdated, creat an issue and assign it to @cfhaak.